 How Prolonged Exposure Therapy Works

 A traumatic event or events often leads to a number of troublesome symptoms.
-You may struggle with intrusive thoughts about the event.
+You may struggle with intrusive thoughts about the event, feel unsafe in certain situations, or uncomfortable in your own skin.
 You may be in anxiety treatment centers or depression treatment centers.
-You may feel unsafe in certain situations and uncomfortable in your own skin.
 PTSD can also come with nightmares and feelings of hopelessness and anger.
 It’s understandable that you’d want to avoid things that trigger these PTSD symptoms.

 Prolonged exposure therapy helps your brain develop healthier associations with trauma triggers.
 Prolonged exposure therapy for PTSD may involve:

 You’ll discuss the traumatic event with your therapist.
-They’ll usually ask you to also write about the experience or record it.
+They’ll usually ask you also to record it.
 You’ll read your account out loud (or listen to the recording) during therapy and at home.
 You’ll continue to do this exercise over several sessions.
 Your therapist will help you work through the physical sensations and emotions that come up when you talk about the trauma.

 In Vivo Exposure

 These PE sessions help you address your trauma symptoms in real-world situations.
 You’ll start to gradually expose yourself to situations you’ve been avoiding because of trauma.
 The therapist carefully guides you through this process in a way that won’t retraumatize you.
-You’ll experience difficult feelings and have strong reactions.
-You’ll also have tools that help you manage those stressors better or go into more intensive stress management therapy.
+You’ll experience difficult feelings and have strong reactions but have the tools helping you manage those stressors better or go into more intensive stress management therapy.
 You’ll gradually work your way up to more intimidating situations.
-Your tolerance for distress will grow and triggering situations will also feel less intense.
+Your tolerance for distress will grow, and triggering situations will also feel less intense.